-- 8. Click the Finish button. - If you have selected that you will be participating as a New or Returning 4-H Club Member, continue to step 3 of Youth Member Enrollment on the next page. - If you are participating as an Adult Volunteer, continue to the Adult Volunteer Enrollment. - If you have selected that you will be participating, but not as a Club Member or Volunteer, your record is complete.
-You may register for events that are available to participants. - If you would like to enroll as a Club Member or Volunteer atany time, click "Enroll Now" from the Member List and continue to Youth Member Enrollment or Adult Volunteer Enrollment
+- If you are participating as an Adult Volunteer, continue to the Adult Volunteer Enrollment. - If you have selected that you will be participating, but not as a Club Member or Volunteer, your record is complete.
+You may register for events that are available to participants. - If you would like to enroll as a Club Member or Volunteer at any time, click "Enroll Now" from the Member List and continue to Youth Member Enrollment or Adult Volunteer Enrollment